adilanwar2399/ESBMC_Vampire_Project_LLM_Integration_Pipeline/Code/README.md

 Prompt_Examples.py is the file containing four types of benchmark examples and how they are solved in a step by step explanation manner and approach.

+Constrained_Prompts.py is the file containing 3 types of Prompt Examples that will used when experimenting with the Code2Inv Benchmarks - contains Example + Output in the Chain of Thought Manner.

 Stages of the Project:

 1. Detect For loops iteratively.